 Today, kinetic watch movements are widely used and found in watches from various manufacturers.
 With them, you do not need to wind your watch manually or use batteries to keep it wound.

-Solar-powered watches, also known as solar watches, are a type of watch powered by sun energy.
-The history of solar-powered watches can be traced back to the 1970s when several watchmakers developed the prototypes.
+Solar-powered watches, also known as solar watches, are a type of watch powered by solar energy.
+The history of solar-powered watches can be traced back to the 1970s when several watchmakers developed prototypes.
 However, it wasn't until the 1980s that solar watches began to be produced in significant quantities.

 One of the early pioneers of solar watch technology was the Japanese watchmaker Seiko.
 In 1977, Seiko introduced the Solar 250, the first commercially available solar-powered watch.
 The Solar 250 featured a small solar panel on the watch face, which converted light into electrical energy to power the watch.